 BHWISE Lifespan – Advanced year Fellowship with $10,000 stipend for students committed to providing behavioral health services to underserved individuals across the lifespan.

-BHWISE-MAT – Advance year Fellowship with $10,000 stipend for students committed to providing behavioral health services in settings that provide medication assisted therapy (MAT) for substance use disorders.
+BHWISE-IOWA – Advance year Interprofessional Fellowship with $10,000 stipend for students committed to providing behavioral health services in settings that provide evidence based treatment for Opioid Use Disorders.
+Social Work BHWISE-IOWA fellows will be placed in advanced field practicum sites with UMB psychiatric NP students and an addiction medicine fellow from UMSOM.

-BHWISE-SUDIF –Two year Fellowship with $12,000 stipend for the first year and $16,000 stipend for the Advanced year; participants contractually commit to providing integrated behavioral health services for two years post-graduation in a program serving individuals impacted by substance use disorders.
+BHWISE-SUDIF –Two year Fellowship with $12,000 stipend for the Foundation year and $16,000 stipend for the Advanced year; participants contractually commit to providing integrated behavioral health services for two years post-graduation in a program providing direct clinical services to individuals impacted by substance use disorders.

 To learn more about all BHWISE fellowships and the application process, please visit our webpage: